NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 to and the performer is kidnapped.
 Options are:
 1) agent_only: The imitation agent teleports away from the containers but in view.
 Nothing else is teleported.
-2) containers: The containers are teleported but still in view.
-The containers are still aligned with their start rotation.
+2) containers: The containers are teleported anr rotated but still in view.
 The imitation agent is teleported away from the containers but in view.
-3) containers_rotate: The containers are teleported but still in view.
-The containers are rotated 90 degrees to be perpendicular to how they started.
-The imitation agent is teleported away from the containers but in view.
 4) performer: The performer is teleported to a random part of the room but looks at the center of the room where the containers still are.
 The imitation agent is teleported away from the containers but in view.
+Default: random
+- `relative_container_rotation`: (int, or list of int): Dictates what degree of rotation change the containers will rotate relative to their clockwise starting rotation.
+For example, if the they are facing 270 (starting on the right side) and container_rotation of 45 will make the final rotation 315.
+Examples of what rotations containers cannot
+rotate:
+1) 360 and 180 for both left and right because the containers will face identical or opposite from their start.
+2) 90 on right side, 270 on left which will make the containers face directly away from the performer.
+Direction containers can rotate for right side: [45, 135, 225, 270, 315]
+Direction containers can rotate for left side: [45, 90, 135, 225, 315]
+Default: random
+- `global_container_rotation`: (int, or list of int): Dictates what degree of rotation change the containers will rotate on based on the absolute global rotation.
+Options are: [45, 135, 180, 225, 315].
+Will override `relative_container_rotation`
 Default: random

 #### InteractableObjectConfig